Round Top Lake Sunset

 Sunrise on 8636 from Raymond Peak, Pacific Crest Trail

-Morning on 8636 from Reynolds Peak, Pacific Crest Trail
+Morning light on 8636 above Pleasant Valley from Raymond Peak, Pacific Crest Trail

 The Trails